DemocracyClub/register-design-patterns/_terms/error_reporting.md

 short_desc: "Anyone can report and error to a person, organisation or through a process."
 category: pattern
 ---

-## Strengths

- If all users of a list are allowed to report errors then there is a higher chance they are discovered.
-Error reporting allows the governance system to investigate errors without requiring everyone to be able to edit the data directly.

-## Weaknesses

-Reporting mechanisms might not be obvious or understood.
-Reports might opinions rather than errors.
-Management of user feedback has an overhead.

-## Discussion

 This is the simplest form of collaboration, where anyone can report and error to a person, organisation or through a process.
 Error repointing works for all forms of governance.